ToluOlayinka/MathtiFunc/README.md

 #READ ME Please..
-//The project is a Mathematical Funtion Libary
+//**The project is a Mathematical Funtion Libary
-/Might not have all the fuctions and so would be done with a Menu
+//Might not have all the fuctions to solve all mathematical problems
-//Menu is a do while so as to keep looping
+//But has most